-The Humanities Collaboratory is a bold investment by the university in collaborative, multi-generational, inclusive and transformational humanities scholarship that engages compelling questions for the academy and the world beyond.
-Born in the Office of the Provost, housed in LSA, and located in the Hatcher Graduate Library, the Humanities Collaboratory is building permanent research development infrastructure to support humanities research at the University of Michigan.
-We are also working to develop tools for assessment and we are continuing to give 5×5 and Proposal Development grants to support innovative and ambitious forms of humanities scholarship.
-Our mission is to give humanists access to significant resources to enable new kinds of work on the remarkable diversity of human experience across the globe.
+The Michigan Humanities Collaboratory was a bold investment by the university in collaborative, multi-generational, inclusive and transformational humanities scholarship that engages compelling questions for the academy and the world beyond.
+Born in the Office of the Provost, housed in LSA, and located in the Hatcher Graduate Library, the Humanities Collaboratory built a research development infrastructure to support humanities research at the University of Michigan.
+We also worked to develop tools for assessment and we provided 5×5 and Proposal Development grants to support innovative and ambitious forms of humanities scholarship.
+Our mission was to give humanists access to significant resources to enable new kinds of work on the remarkable diversity of human experience across the globe.

 Projects